najahto/najahto/README.md

 <h3>I am NAJAH Taha Omar 💚</h3>

-I'm a Mobile developer and designer(sometimes) with a passion for creating engaging, entertaining user experiences. ✨ I recently graduated from Sultan Moulay Slimane Universit with a Master's degree in Computer System Engineering.
+I'm a Mobile developer and designer(sometimes) with a passion for creating engaging, entertaining user experiences. ✨ I recently graduated with a Master's degree in Computer System Engineering.

 When I am not coding, I am either playing video games, soccer.
 Other times I am reading or learning a new language or framework.